Lox Enthusiast. Social guru. mantra obsessed.

 Eating well, not necessarily expensive, has been a birthright for me.
 I will always remember my dad’s philosophy that he learned from his mother to keep it simple in the kitchen and that good food can be served anywhere – even if it’s an Italian hole-in-the-wall connected to a gas station.

 No matter where I am, I always practice one key MANTRA: EXPLORE the natural BEAUTY and FLAVORS of the world

 It has served me well so far.
 Now 31 countries later and counting, Tel Aviv’s middle eastern spices scooped daily at the Levinsky Market, Guatemala’s Spanish and Mayan flavor influences, and Bangkok’s both sweet and spicy tastes inspire my travels.
 Each trip is another testament to why I love to follow the path less traveled (especially when it means running into a deserted beach) and the importance of tasting local, authentic eats of unique cultures (pass the Burmese tea leaf salad, please!).

-Soon to embark on a new journey in Haifa, Israel, I am eager to share my foodie wonders from past and future adventures!
-I will miss my hummus hotspot in Tel Aviv, Shlomo & Doron, but I am eager to scope out Haifa’s hummus scene!
+Currently embarking on a new journey in Haifa, Israel, I am eager to share my foodie wonders from past and future adventures!
+I will miss my hummus hotspot in Tel Aviv, Shlomo & Doron, but I am happily scoping out Haifa’s hummus scene!
 Don’t worry, once I find it, I’ll tell about the most delicious humshuka (hummus topped with shakshuka), as well as about every stop along the way!